noahdasanaike/sage/README.md

 ## Acknowledgements

-In addition to each of the sources listed, I thank Brian Engelsma for his African parliamentary constituency shapefiles and Adrian Frith for South African voting district shapefiles.
+In addition to each of the sources listed, I thank Brian Engelsma for his African parliamentary constituency shapefiles, Adrian Frith for South African voting district shapefiles, and Walter Mebane and Rod Alence for 2022 Kenyan presidential election results.